jeffreyadams/atlasofliegroups-docs/linux_installation.rst

 Here are few examples.

-For example we recommend creating a directory ``atlasofliegroups/my_files``, and always starting atlas from there.
+We recommend creating a directory ``atlasofliegroups/my_files``, and always starting atlas from there.
 Assuming you've run ``make install`, you can do::

     mkdir my_files